lorinachey/lorinachey.github.io/pages/about.md

 #### Graduate Level Coursework (Grade Received)
 * PCB Design for Signal Integrity (In Progress)
 * Practical PCB Design & Manufacture (A)
+* Taken during undegraduate program at Georgia Tech:
     * Introduction to Information Security (A)
-    * Taken during undegraduate program at Georgia Tech
     * Introduction to Enterprise Computing (A)
-    * Taken during undergraduate program at Georgia Tech

 ---